-Illinois Railway Museum: The museum offers the Happy Holiday Railway during select dates in December allowing kids to experience a train ride while enjoying treats on-board and meeting St. Nick himself.
+Illinois Railway Museum: The museum offers the Happy Holiday Railway during select dates during late November and into December allowing kids to experience a 40-minute train ride while enjoying treats on-board and meeting St. Nick himself.

 Hoosier Valley Railroad Museum: The museum's popular Santa Trains are offered on select dates in December and feature a 45-minute train ride while the kids get to see Santa who gives each a small gift.